projectmesa/mesa/paper/paper.md

 ```

 ### Agents
 Central to ABMs are the autonomous heterogeneous agents.
 Mesa provides a variety of base agent classes which the user can subclass.
 In its most basic implementation, an agent subclass specifies the `__init__` and `step` method.
 Any subclass of the basic mesa agent subclass registers itself with the specified model instance, and via `agent.remove` it will remove itself from the model.
 It is strongly encouraged to rely on `remove`, and even extend it if needed to ensure agents are fully removed from the simulation.
+Sometimes an agent subclass is referred to as a "type" of agent.

 ```python
 class SimpleAgent(mesa.Agent):